TaygaHoshi/tt-project/Character - Paths/Path of Shamans.md

 	Link yourself with a willing creature.
 Whenever that creature takes damage to its health, you take half of it in their stead.
 Damage you receive from this technique ignores your armor.
 	You can break this link during your turns without any actions.
 The link breaks if that creature gets out of this technique's range.

-## Protect Ally
+## Protect Creature
 **Category:** Defense
 **Execution Time:** Action
 **Cost:** 2 energy
 **Range:** 5 meters
 **Duration:** (1 + C/2) rounds
 **Effect**
-	Choose an ally, heal them for (5 + P/2) and apply protected for the duration.
+	Choose a creature, heal them for (5 + P/2) and apply protected for the duration.

 ## Purification
 **Category:** Defense